-PBA Galleries is based on a nearly 60 year tradition of proud service to collectors of rare and fine books.
+PBA Galleries is based on a 65 year tradition of proud service to collectors of rare and fine books.
 In 1955, Maurice Powers founded California Book Auction Galleries in San Francisco.
 After 35 years of successful book auctions, Mr. Powers passed away and his heirs placed the company into voluntary bankruptcy.
 Butterfield’s acquired the name and mailing list but not the people or spirit of the company.

 The company changed its name to PBA Galleries in October of 2001 to reflect its increasingly global presence in the marketplace as well as its diversified offerings.
 We are proud to have buyers and sellers from all over the world participating in our auctions.
 PBA continues its tradition of holding auctions every two weeks, generally on Thursdays in our onsite auction gallery.